“If you fail to play, you plan to fail.” – Jim Rohn

 Being a mum, wife, sister, friend, employee, business owner, shift worker, I have experienced many days where the schedule and to do list needed to change.
 Only last week I had planned to shoot a video for my website when I got a phone call to say a client was in the hospital and could I sit with them for seven hours.
 When I left the hospital the natural light was no longer good enough to shoot a video and it was almost the family mealtime.
 A time of day I seldom miss.

 Juggling many hats!
 Plan to succeed by organising your day.

-If you wear many hats, that is, have many areas in your life organising your day needs to be segmented into time slots to focus on the one thing that is important during that time.
+If you wear many hats.
+Meaning, have many areas in your life.
+Organising your day needs to be segmented into time slots to focus on the one thing that is important during that time.
 When at work focus on work.
 When with your family focus on your family.
 It goes without saying that where the focus goes, energy flows.
 To be successful at the task at hand, be present.

 Whether your focus is a few hours on your own business, a goal that you have or a work project, these four steps may help you progress and organise the day, the project or goal for success.

 How to organise your day for success in four steps.

 Before you go to bed, plan your next day.
 Write down two to four activities that you plan to accomplish the next day.
 Base your activities on your life wheel.
 This may be a plan for your health, a plan for your business, an errand for the family, a task for your personal development.
 Naturally, if it is a work project you are working on then plan your next day before you leave work.
 A few minutes at the end of each day to set up your next day for success goes a long way.